Yongho87/blog/_pages/about.markdown

 The main paths many people take was not that attractive to me in those regards.
 I have knew that life is short.
 So, I decided to do what I have been doing.

 The history of my life by that time is not that close to a programmer.
-I have a Ph.D in Chemical Engineering.
-I have studied process system engineering for 10+ years. (undergraduate + master + Ph.D + postdoc).
+I have studied chemical engineering for 10+ years. (undergraduate + master + Ph.D + postdoc).

 I know there are two products/services categories business can sell in this world.
 The first one is people want (like sugar) and the other is people need (like health).
 I want to build something people NEED which can improve the well-being of conscious creatures.